 Are you and your pup bored of fetch and regular leashed walks?
 Try some of these ideas that our kids love!

 Looking for the perfect activity buddy?
 Rory's your gal!
 Rory is a one year old black mouth cur mix.
 Rory had a brain injury as a puppy which impacts her balance and impulse control, but she doesn’t let that get her down!
 She is incredibly sweet and cuddly and doesn’t mind the fact that she’s 50lbs when she climbs into your lap.
 She’s a constant shadow to her foster mom, and her favorite place is curling up next to her in bed at night.
 She loves to walk and is learning to be an excellent running buddy too!
 She can be a bit too excited on her leash, tending to pull and to bark at other dogs, so she’ll need a family that is committed to continuing to work through training with her, which can be a bit of a challenge due to her cognitive impairment.

 Rory is completely housebroken, and does best uncrated when left alone, and is non-destructive in her foster home.
 She would do best in a home with another similarly sized or larger young and active dog, who appreciates a good wrestling match as she likes to play rough with her foster siblings.
 She is currently working through resource guarding with food and treats, so feeding her and another dog separately would be best.
 Playing with toys should also be monitored for safety as she continues to learn to feel safe and secure.
 Secure fenced yard a must.
 Absolutely no cats or small animals, kids 12 and older only.

 Have you ever imagined what you could do if you ignored all the limitations imposed on you?

-That's what my team and I are striving for -- to do the incredible, the impossible, the wild, the unimaginable, the awesome.
+That's what we're striving for -- to do the incredible, the impossible, the wild, the unimaginable, the awesome.
 We dream of empty cages, of fewer unwanted pets, and of more happy tails.

 But how do we get there?